Floyd Mayweather Jr. vs. Andre Berto: Main Event

+Mayweather was able to pinpoint holes in Berto's guard and find a home for the jab early.
+He landed sharp counters and feint hooks while controlling range for the vast majority of the bout.
+Berto pushed the pace, but his aggressiveness fell short as Mayweather was highly mobile and closed the distance consistently.
+Mayweather hurt his left hand at the end of the ninth round but remained comfortable throughout the rest of the fight.

 Mayweather dominated the fight, landing an impressive 56% [232/410] punches thrown, and 67% of power punches [132/196] compared to Berto's underwhelming number of 16% [83/495] punches landed and 22% [39/177] of power punches thrown.
 Mayweather won the fight, 120-108, 118-110 and 117-111.

+Keith Thurman complimented Mayweather for "Amazing speed ... he showed tremendous skill and talent."

+Mayweather earned a purse of $32 million and Berto earned a career-high $4 million.

 Aftermath

 Mayweather confirmed his retirement in the ring, and in November the WBC declared both his welterweight and super welterweight titles vacant.
 The latter of which Mayweather had failed to defend since September 2014 (and had not fought at the weight since September 2013).

 This marked Mayweather 26th and final world title bout.